Lionel Sackville, 1st Duke of Dorset: Last years

 His last years were uneventful, apart from a riot in 1757 caused by the passage of the Militia Act to raise an army for the Seven Years' War, in which he narrowly escaped injury.
 He died at Knole on 9 October 1765 and was buried at Withyham in Sussex.

 Character

 Horace Walpole gave this sketch of his character: "with the greatest dignity in his appearance, he was in private the greatest lover of buffoonery and low company.... he was never thought to have wanted a tendency to power, in whatever hands it was, or was likely to be".
 Jonathan Swift thought him one of the most agreeable and well-informed men, and best conversationalists, he had ever met.
 Even harsh critics admitted his dignity and perfect decorum, a last legacy of the manners of the Court of Queen Anne.

 Family

-He married Elizabeth Colyear, the daughter of Lieutenant-General Walter Colyear (brother of the David Colyear, 1st Earl of Portmore), in January 1709.
+He married Elizabeth Colyear, the daughter of Lieutenant-General Walter Colyear (brother of David Colyear, 1st Earl of Portmore), in January 1709.
 She later became a Lady of the Bedchamber (1714–1737) and Mistress of the Robes (1723–1731) to Caroline of Ansbach, wife of George II.

 Lionel and Elizabeth's sons were: